-Since the program's inception, participation and volumes have steadily increased, thanks in large part to business recycling advertisements, the inclusion of industry to the program and several grant opportunities that have allowed the District to offer local businesses recycling dumpsters at half the normal cost.
+Since the program's inception, participation and volumes have steadily increased, thanks in large part to business recycling advertisements, the inclusion of industry to the program and several grant opportunities that have allowed the District to offer local businesses recycling dump-sters at half the normal cost.
 In 2014, the District assumed the sole responsibility of collection from the city collaboration in an effort to expand the program.
 In 2015, there were approximately 250 stops in the Commercial Cardboard and Office Paper Program.
 In 2015, BCSWMD purchased ten new cardboard containers to replace damaged containers and provide containers to new businesses.
-This program continues to divert large amounts of waste materials from the landfill; volumes in 2016 reached 2,310,035 pounds.
-We continue to purchase new containers to expand the program.
+This program continues to increase with 289 stops in 2017 and is our second largest program to divert large amounts of waste materials from the landfill; volumes in 2017 reached 2,338,650 pounds, which is an increase from 2,310,035 in 2016.
+We continue to purchase tainers expand gram.